Probably one of the biggest challenges in gardening is just getting started.

 Planting tea seeds in propagation trays

 Fill the cells of the propagation tray with your potting medium and give the tray a shake to settle the material.
 Leave the top inch of the cell unfilled.

-Next, look closely at the seed.
+Next, look closely at the cracked seed.
 You will notice that there is a light-colored eyespot on the seed coat.
 Most of the time, the crack will run through the eyespot.
 Position the seed so that the eyespot is parallel to the surface of the potting medium.

 Now, cover the seed with more potting medium, leaving about a quarter-inch of depth for coarse vermiculite as a topping.

 Give the newly planted seeds a spray of water and then protect the tray from high heat and freezing cold.
 If it’s the cool season, you can arrange a greenhouse heating pad for gentle warmth underneath the tray.

 Water as needed to keep the soil damp but not soggy.
 Depending on ambient temperatures, you will have to wait between two weeks to a month for your seeds to sprout.
 Patience, my tea friend.

 Transplant tea seedlings to pots or to the garden?